University High School (Los Angeles): Wildcat

-The Worrior
+The Worrier

 The Worrier was an underground student newspaper that began in 1966.
 At least seven Worrier staff members were transferred to other high schools, suspended or put on probation.

 Red Tide

 The Red Tide was an underground campus newspaper that expressed far-left opinions on the Vietnam War, racism, and women's issues.
 Its first issue appeared in November 1971.
 Following the suspension of two students for distributing Red Tide #2, 500-700 Uni students occupied the administration building.

 The Red Tide challenged the Warrior mascot as racist.
 Twenty-five years later, on September 8, 1997, the LAUSD Board of Education voted to remove the mascot as part of a ban on using Native American symbols.
 In 1995 LA and Bay Area Red Tide branches moved to Detroit, where they organized campaigns to free Gary Tyler and other campaigns against racism.

 Mascot controversy

 The school's mascot was formerly the Warrior, but was changed after the Southern California Indian Center petitioned the LAUSD to eliminate the mascots and names of all schools that had American Indian mascot and names.
 In 1997 the LAUSD decided to eliminate all American Indian mascots.
 The LAUSD decision was upheld in federal court, but the California Racial Mascots Act, a bill which would eliminate American Indian mascots and names statewide, was vetoed by California Governor Arnold Schwarzenegger twice.

 Towards the end of the 1997–1998 school year, students were allowed to vote on a new school mascot.
 Students chose the "Wildcats" over the "Gators" and "Jaguars".
 The Class of 1985 had, as a senior project and gift to the school, painted a large Warrior mascot on the south entrance to the gym building.
 Shortly after the mascot change, this was painted over with its feline animal replacement.